Pádraic Ó Conaire: Inspiration for Internet satire

 Ó Conaire's short story M'asal Beag Dubh was the inspiration for an Internet-based satire on the football transfer market.
 The fictitious character Masal Bugduv was created.
-The name sounds similar to the Gaelic pronunciation of M'asal Beag Dubh.
+The name sounds similar to the Irish pronunciation of M'asal Beag Dubh.
 Journalists who did not fact-check quite as thoroughly as they should have missed the satire and told the world of the up-and-coming Moldovan star.

 Statue

 Statue of Pádraic Ó Conaire at the Galway City Museum.

 A statue of Ó Conaire was made by Albert Power and unveiled in 1935 by Éamon de Valera in Eyre Square in the heart of Galway City.
 It was popular with tourists until it was decapitated by four men in 1999.
 It was repaired at a cost of £50,000 and moved to Galway City Museum in 2004.
 A bronze replica of the statue was unveiled in Eyre Square in November 2017.